-With hearty, wholesome flavours of Mexico and a rich, high-protein sauce, these quesadillas are guaranteed to hit the spot just right.
+With hearty, wholesome flavours of Mexico and a rich, high-protein sauce, these quesadillas are guaranteed to hit the spot.

 The great thing about quesadillas is that they’re super easy, quick, and incredibly versatile.
-You can put practically anything in a quesadilla.
-That, and they're also amazingly delicious.
-Our version contains a hearty sauce to make it extra filling, but you can make it all your own by adding your favourite toppings.
+You can put practically anything in a quesadilla, which makes it so amazingly delicious and versatile!
+Our Hey Planet version contains a hearty sauce to make it extra filling, but you can also add your own twist by adding your favourite toppings.

 Time: 30 mins